Soulmate Dynamics

 Most people think that a soulmate is a romantic partner.
 Actually, a soulmate can be in any type of relationship with you - as a friend, parent, child or sibling.
 Soulmates are people with whom you feel a deep connection and have many growth-promoting experiences.

-Soulmate relationships are about personal growth.
+A true love relationship is about helping you overcome your ego and progress on the spiritual path.
 Since growth is often painful, these relationships are not always peaceful and quiet.
 When you ask for a soulmate to come into your life, you are asking for your map of reality to be ripped up.
 You are asking for your ego to be exposed.
 You are asking for your life to be changed.
 Be careful what you ask for :)

 Younger Soulmates